Chuy García: Political interregnum

 After his defeat, García left office in January 1999, founded and became executive director of the Little Village Community Development Corporation.
 He helped grow what is now known as Enlace to 27 full-time employees, 120 part-time employees, and an annual budget of $5 million.
 In June 2005, he helped found the Latino Action Research Network, a PAC to help better represent the city's Latino population.

 On Mother's Day 2001, García and members of the group demanded the construction of a high school promised to the community, but unfunded.
 Fourteen parents and grandparents organized a hunger strike.
 Chicago Public Schools CEO Paul Vallas initially refused to meet with the hunger strikers, but by the end of the first week, he visited their tent to negotiate terms.
 The hunger strike lasted 19 days and increased public pressure on the school district to fund the project.

 In August 2001, then-newly appointed Chicago Public Schools CEO, Arne Duncan, reallocated funds to begin construction on the school.
 Community members continued to advocate for participation in designing the new school, and door-to-door parent surveys contributed to the curricular focus of each school on the campus.

 Cook County Board of Commissioners

 In 2010, García ran for the Cook County Board of Commissioners, challenging 7th district member and HDO candidate Joseph Mario Moreno in the Democratic primary.
 García defeated him, 9,602 votes (54.74%) to 7,939 (45.26%).
 In the general election, he defeated Green Party nominee Paloma M. Andrade, 24,612 votes (86.29%) to 3,912 (13.72%).
 After the election, Toni Preckwinkle appointed García Floor Leader.
-He was reelected unopposed to a second term on the Board of Commissioners in the 2014 elections.
+He was re-elected unopposed to a second term on the Board of Commissioners in the 2014 elections.